swiftlang/swift/docs/ModulesBuild.rst

 The Swift compiler also supports being used as an interpreter through use of the ``-i`` flag.
 In this mode, the single input file is parsed in :ref:`executable mode <executable-mode>`.
-As with compilation, files can be explicitly imported within the source using ``import``, or made implicitly visible through the use of a :ref:`module source list <module-source-list>`.
+As with compilation, files can be explicitly imported within the source using ``import``.
 However, in interpreter mode *all imported source files* are processed for code generation, since there's no chance to link separate object files later.

 Swift source files support the Unix convention of a `shebang`__ line at the top of the file; this line will be recognized and skipped in the compiler's interpreter mode.

 __ http://goto.apple.com/?http://en.wikipedia.org/wiki/Shebang_(Unix)

+.. admonition:: TODO

+  Is there a way to have "several files in the same module" for interpreted scripts?
+The -module-source-list option no longer makes sense to expose to users.

 Build Details